ihandrian/HansPi/README.md

 5. **Safe shutdown**: Press `Ctrl+C` to stop the robot controller safely
 6. **Person detection**: Works best in good lighting conditions
 7. **Following mode**: Start with low follow speed (30-40%) for safety
+8. **Motor safety**: Motors are automatically disabled on startup - they won't spin until you control them

 ## 📦 Dependencies Summary